Koatty/koatty_container/docs/api/koatty_container.before.md

 ## Before() function

-Executed before specifying the PointCut method.
+Before decorator, used to define a method-level AOP interceptor that executes before the target method.

 **Signature:**